 known not charted.

-We step naked into the blazing sun
+We stepped naked into the blazing sun

-bare ourselves to golden rivers and
+bared ourselves to golden rivers and

 awesome tidal thunder.

 At the wharf I lean back against the damp stone wall, sip my drink and yield to the slippery salamander of sea.
 The moon is a glistening slice of melon, her whisper carries on the wind “moon child I love you too”.
 Sinking deeper in to my subconscious I watch a velvet sea bird swoop my reflection from silver waves where the sighs of lovers are lost in a monsoon.
 Old images flicker across my frontal lobe as I liberate sip by sip.
 That man with the golden veins doesn’t interest me anymore.
 Later when my pearl skinned body breaks the surface I’ll bring him back again.

 pasted to a smear of deep sky or